 Paper is one of the least expensive parts of publishing, and if a book requires 10 or 20 more pages to be more attractive and more comfortable to read, it’s a worthwhile investment.

-While paper is not expensive, it’s not free, so keep printing costs in mind while evaluating suppliers.
+While paper is not expensive, it’s not free (except for ebooks), so keep printing costs in mind while evaluating suppliers.
 Each page from Lightning Source or CreateSpace costs the same, but other companies have wacky price schedules.

 With Infinity Publishing, a reader pays a buck more for a book with 129 pages than one with 128 pages and the author pays 54 cents more.
 Page number 129 is printed on a very expensive piece of paper.